Expenditure on children in the Northern Territory

 We consulted widely, including with Aboriginal and Torres Strait Islander groups and the community sector.Read the Terms of Reference Media release

 The Commission released an issues paper to guide people in preparing a submission.
 It set out some of the issues and questions the Commission had identified as relevant to the early stage of the study.
 Participants should provide evidence to support their views, including data and specific examples where possible.

 Initial submissions were due by 10 July 2019.

 Draft report release

 The Commission sought further information and feedback on the draft report which is was released on 8 November 2019.

 Final report to Government and release

-The final study report was handed to the Australian Government on 30 March 2020 and will be released shortly after.
+The final study report was handed to the Australian Government on 30 March 2020 and publicly released on 8 April 2020.